wware/swe-process/README.md

 pass the tests.
 Reviewing the tests would hopefully be more intuitive and straightforward than reviewing the functional design.
 Passing the tests would give confidence that the design is correct.

-This is a work in process, and I'm not yet at the final answer.

 What I'm doing right now is that I give the LLM a natural language description of the system I want to build.
 I then ask it to generate